-Prerequisite: ACCT 102
+Prerequisite: ACCT 102 Fundamentals of Accounting

 ACCT 215 Business in the Legal Environment

 This course takes a good look at public policy orientation.
 It touches on political economy, and ethics which is the foundation on which you, as a student, can build a logical understanding of the regulatory process.